 As a creative freelancer or entrepreneur, it’s likely that you’ve encountered procrastination at one time or another.
 Am I right?
 I know from my own experience that while I love the absolute freedom that comes with having my own business, I also respond well to structure and being told exactly what to do (that’s why 30 minutes with my personal trainer will ALWAYS be more effective than 3 hours in a gym left to my own devices).
 Most of us aren’t lone rangers, so if we’re going to build thriving creative businesses, we need to create structure and build support and accountability systems that will help us grow.

 Here are a few strategies that work for me:

 My mum always says that misery loves company.
 ‘Aint that the truth!
-Luckily, the same is true of motivation, happiness and success.
-Surround yourself with people who posses those traits and watch yourself stretch to meet them.
+Luckily, the same is true of motivation, happiness, and success.
+Surround yourself with people who possess those traits and watch yourself stretch to meet them.

 Start your day with three things you’d like to accomplish

 Staying on track is all about creating little systems that you can do quickly and regularly.
 For example, I start each day by writing down three things that will get me closer to my goal.
 No matter what else I do, I make sure I complete those things.
 The trick is to make the tasks small and easily accomplished.
 So, instead of writing “re-do website”, try “call website designer to discuss new design”.

 Create a marketing plan